ssc-spc-ccoe-cei/gcp-documentation/Developer/Guide.md

   ### Networking

   You project comes with an existing networking configuration.
-This configuration meets the 30 days [Guardrails](https://github.com/canada-ca/cloud-guardrails-gcp) requirements for experimentation (Guardrails 1,2,4,8,12)
+This configuration meets the 30 days [Guardrails](https://github.com/canada-ca/cloud-guardrails-gcp) requirements for experimentation (Guardrails 1,2,4,8,12).
+The `Editor` role grants you permissions to create, for example, firewall rule.

   Below is the list of networking resources that have been deployed in your experimentation project:
   - VPC (flow logs enabled)